One-sided Limits¶

 A consequence of these definitions is that if the function $f$ is defined like $$ f(x) = \begin{cases} \text{left part}, & \text{if $x < 4$}; \\ \text{center part}, & \text{if $x = 4$}; \\ \text{right part}, & \text{if $x > 4$}, \end{cases} $$ then $$ \begin{align} &\lim_{x \to 4^-} f(x) = \lim_{x \to 4^-} (\text{left part}), \\ &\lim_{x \to 4^+} f(x) = \lim_{x \to 4^+} (\text{right part}). \end{align} $$ The definition of the left limit doesn't use the values of $f(x)$ for $x \ge 4$ anywhere, so as far as it's concerned, $f(x)$ is just the left part.
 The right limit is similar.
 Also, notice that no limit with $x \to 4$, $x \to 4^-$ or $x \to 4^+$ uses the center part; limits are all about what happens around $4$, not at all about what happens at exactly $x=4$.

-One-sided limits have all the nice properties that we have proved so far for both-sided limits; modifying the proofs to use one-sided limits instead of both-sided limits is easy.
+One-sided limits have all the nice properties that we have proved so far for both-sided limits.
+Modifying the proofs to use one-sided limits instead of both-sided limits is easy.
+For example, replace "close enough to $a$" with "close enough to $a$ on the right side".

 Connection to both-sided limit¶